szabikr/szabi-space/content/projects/habit-tracker/refactoring.md

     return result
 ```

-Tried to introduce the problem in a generic way so that it can be used for other things as well, because this is a well defined algorithm I'm thinking to put this into a `utils` library that can be used across packages or even projects.
+Tried to introduce the problem in generically so that it can be used for other things as well, because this is a well-defined algorithm I'm thinking to put this into a `utils` library that can be used across packages or even projects.

-Now that we have a list of things that happened in each individual day, we can loop through it and parse the days.
+Now that we have a list of things that happened on each individual day, we can loop through it and parse the days.
 The name of this function is describing this approach very well:

 ```python
 from typing import List